jempico/thats-delicious-restaurant/README.md

 The app consumes Google Maps API to allow for autocompletion in the register form and geo-location.

+For the front-end we've used Pug template engine.

-It touches many of today's application needs such as user authentication, database storage (using MongoDB, error handling, file upload and image resizing.
+It touches many of today's application needs such as user creation and authentication, data validation, database storage, error handling, file upload, email sending and much more.

 ## Stack